lamaranelson/article-generation/README.md

 ### Creating an Outline:
 The `getEngagingBlog` function in `utilities.mjs` is used to create an outline for the blog post.
 It uses a template to generate a prompt for the GPT model, which includes the user's request.
 The GPT model then generates an outline for the content based on this prompt.

-### Determining Image Placement:
+###   Generating Image and Determining Image Placement:
-The `getHeaderImageForBlog` function is used to determine the header image for the blog.
+The `getHeaderImageForBlog` function is used to generate an Image through the Stability API as the header image.
 It uses a template to generate a prompt for the GPT model, which includes the user's request.
-The GPT model then generates a prompt for the Stability model, which is used to generate the image.
+The GPT model then generates a prompt for the stable diffusion model, which is used to generate the image.

 ### Generating the content:
 The `getImprovedSectionUsingLocalMemory` function is used to write the actual content.
 It iterates over each section in the outline.
 For each section, it does the following: